ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### A. Create Document Category in Master Data

-On receiving a request to add Document Category with the input parameters (code, name, descr, lang_code and is_active), the system stores the Document Category in the Database as per the below listed steps
+On receiving a request to add Document Category with the input parameters (code, name, descr, lang_code and is_active), the system stores the Document Category in the Database as per the below listed steps:
 1. Validates if all required input parameters have been received as listed below for each specific request
    * code - character (36) - Mandatory
    * name - character (64) - Mandatory